 Some tomatoes are more susceptible for infection and growth of spores while others are not (cite Brdar et al).
 Moreover, susceptibility of individual sepals also differs.
 It is not known yet, what is causing this difference.
 This knowledge would be useful to predict the susceptibility to this infection and growth.
 A more specific method is necessary which allows each calyx and sepal to be evaluated individually.

 Some of the analytical methods traditionally used to evaluate the presence of fungus in plants are summarized here.
-Firstly, new DNA-based technology, has been developed to support and replace morphology-based detections of phytopathogenic fungi.
+Firstly, new DNA-based technology has been developed to support and replace morphology-based detections of phytopathogenic fungi.
 Daniel Jiménez, in 2009, developed a real-time qPCR assay for the calculation of F. oxysporum DNA in plant tissues and soil {Daniel Jiménez-Fernández, 2009 #4}.
 Moreover, tomato samples can be tested for mycotoxins, as a high level of these compounds is caused by fungal infection {Mina Nan, 2022 #5}.
-Some detection solutions are, for instance, chromatography coupled with detector methodsDelavy et al., 2019, electrochemical biosensors technology (Dyussembayev et al. 2021) and immunological techniques such as such enzyme-linked immunosorbent assay (ELISA Rajeshwari et al. 1998) ), dipsticks and flow-through membranes (Shuodan Hu et al. 2023.
+Some detection solutions are, for instance, chromatography coupled with detector methods (Delavy et al., 2019), electrochemical biosensors technology (Dyussembayev et al. 2021) and immunological techniques such as such enzyme-linked immunosorbent assay (ELISA, Rajeshwari et al. 1998) ), dipsticks and flow-through membranes (Shuodan Hu et al. 2023).
 Furthermore, chromatography-mass spectrometry (GC-MS) or electronic nose (e-nose) can be used to measure the shift of the composition and concentration of volatile organic compounds (VOCs) emitted by diseased tomatoes {Mina Nan, 2022 #5}.

 Although these analytical methods are specific and accurate, they have several disadvantages.
 First of all, most of them destroy the sample during measurements.
 Furthermore, they are methods for detecting disease symptoms and not the susceptibility to fungal infection and growth.
 That is to say, they evaluate what is happening to the fruit exactly at the moment of the analysis.
 In the case of visible symptoms of the fungus, the future is already known (this state will continue and worsen in the future); however, if the fruits are not yet infected or the fungi has not germinated, these methods cannot predict what will happen to them in the future.

-There is a need for reliable, non-destructive, specific method is needed to predict susceptibility to fungal infection in a rapid manner.
+There is a need for a reliable, non-destructive and specific method to predict susceptibility to fungal infection in a rapid manner.
 This would provide additional support for quality inspectors.

 Infrared spectroscopy can provide a possible solution to this problem.
 Paul Skolik et al, in 2019, have studied diseased progression in whole tomatoes using AFT-FTIR and have highlighted that plant-pathogen interaction can be identified through alteration in the spectra fingerprint {Paul Skolik, 2019 #6}